cordoval/EtcpasswdBundlerBundle/README.md

 ==========
 If you want to have your bundle added to this tool, please provide a spec file for it.
-You can either add it to your own bundles repository if it is hosted on github (there is a scraper running regularly to update these), or alternativly create a pull request with your bundles specs.
+You can either add it to your own bundles repository if it is hosted on github (there (will be) a scraper running regularly to update these), or alternativly create a pull request with your bundles specs.
 Check <http://github.com/mazen/SymfonyBundles> for examples